substrait-io/bft/supplemental/arithmetic/cosh.md

 ### Output Range

-The hyperbolic cosine function has an output range of [1, Infinity], and it results to 1 at 0 radians.
+The Hyperbolic cosine function has an output range of [1, Infinity], and it results to 1 at 0 radians.

 ## Properties